linucksrox/hugoblog/content/post/2018-08-22-from-virtual-machines-to-docker-stacks.md

 tags: [
   "docker",
 ]
+summary: "Going from everything in a VM to using Docker containers to run services"
 ---

 I've been attempting to learn Docker with the goal of using it in production at home and at work.
 I see several benefits to doing this: